bharat3012/Movie-Review/README.md

 # Movie-Review_CNN-Pytorch
-Source code for pretrained moview review data set for and applying transfer learning on MR dataset available in Pytorch library.
+Source code for pretrained movie review data set for and applying transfer learning on MR dataset available in Pytorch library.

                         create a folder named `snapshot` where the weights will store